Certora/Documentation/docs/prover/cli/options.md

 ### `--solc_evm_version_map`

 **What does it do?**
-Set evm version values when different files run with different evm versions Passes the value of this option as is to the solidity compiler's option `--evm-version`.
+Set EVM version values when different files run with different EVM versions Passes the value of this option as is to the solidity compiler's option `--evm-version`.

 **When to use it?**